 Future directions of performing accessibility audits on library e-resources

-The librarians will engage the audience through various active learning techniques, such as polling.
+The librarian will engage the audience through various active learning techniques, such as polling.
 There will be time built into the presentation for questions and answers.
-These librarians will provide a link to this presentation, which includes templates for working with vendors and more.
+The librarian will provide a link to this presentation, which includes templates for working with vendors and more.

 Sam Harlow is the Online Learning Librarian and Assistant Professor at UNC Greensboro.